carpentries/commons/about-carpentries/carpentries-one-pager.md

 ### Who we are

-Software Carpentry, Data Carpentry and Library Carpentry are Lesson Programs of The Carpentries (a fiscally sponsored project of Community Initiatives).
+Software Carpentry, Data Carpentry and Library Carpentry are Lesson Programs of The Carpentries (an independent 501(c)(3) non-profit organisation).
 We teach essential computing and data skills to research communities.
 We exist because the skills needed to do computational, data-intensive research are not offered as basic research training in most universities or disciplines.

 ### Find out more